masak/workshop/compose.md

   two nice things is another nice thing &mdash; means not only that you can build on the original API.
 It also means that you can publish your addition as a bona fide plugin.
 And then other people can build on your plugin, just as if it were an original building block of the API.
+This "potentially infinite" pluggability is what plugins are lacking and composability has.

 **«** [Previous](ELEVATOR.md) **|** [Next](SELECTOR.md) **»**